 1. Flight School

-This tutorial assumes you have already read Part I: The Basics and Part II: Surviving from SAMs tutorials.
+This tutorial assumes you have already read Part I: The Basics.
 If there are any acronyms and terminology that confuse you, I suggest you read up on Part I & II first.

 In MW Mod, altitude of your aircraft matters a lot.